George James Rassas: Early life and education

 The oldest of six children, George Rassas was born on May 26, 1942, in Baltimore, Maryland, to George and Frances (née McGuire) Rassas.
 His father, the son of Greek immigrants, converted to Catholicism from the Greek Orthodox Church while attending the University of Notre Dame.
-He met Frances after sustaining an injury during a game and then being treated at Mercy Hospital in Chicago by her father, an Irish Catholic doctor.
+George met Frances after sustaining an injury during a football game and then being treated at Mercy Hospital in Chicago by her father, an Irish Catholic doctor.

 The Rassas family moved in 1945 to Winnetka, Illinois, where they became members of Ss.
 Faith, Hope, and Charity Parish.
-George Rassas graduated from Archbishop Quigley Preparatory Seminary in Chicago in 1961.
-He then attended Niles College in Chicagop and the University of St. Mary of the Lake in Mundelein, Illinois, obtaining a philosophy degree.
+The younger George Rassas graduated from Archbishop Quigley Preparatory Seminary in Chicago in 1961.
+He then attended Niles College in Chicago and the University of St. Mary of the Lake in Mundelein, Illinois, obtaining a philosophy degree.
 After finishing college, Rassas served as a deacon at St. Thaddeus Parish in Chicago for a year.

 Ordination and ministry

 On May 2, 1968, Rassas was ordained to the priesthood for the Archdiocese of Chicago by Cardinal John Cody.
 After his ordination, Rassas was named as an associate pastor at Queen of the Rosary Parish in Elk Grove Village, Illinois.
-In 1974, he earned a masster's degree in counseling psychology from Loyola University Chicago and was moved to St. Genevieve Parish in Chicago.
+In 1974, he earned a Master of Counseling Psychology degree from Loyola University Chicago and was moved to St. Genevieve Parish in Chicago.

 In 1975, Rassas was appointed director of the Catholic Family Consultation Service, serving there until 1984.
-He also became associate moderator of the Archdiocesan Council of Catholic Women.
+He also became associate moderator of the archdiocesan Council of Catholic Women.

 In 1983, Rassas' pastoral assignment was changed to St. Norbert Parish in Northbrook, Illinois.
 He was awarded a Doctor of Pastoral Theology degree from St. Mary of the Lake in 1984.
 That same year, while still at St. Norbert, he was named director of the Office of Family Ministries.
 In 1988, Rassas was posted to Sacred Heart Parish in Winnetka.

 In 1990, Rassas was assigned as pastor of St. Mary Parish in Lake Forest, Illinois.
 In 1999, Rassas assumed the additional duty as chair of the Presbyteral Council, serving there until 2002.
 In 2004, Rassas was named vicar general of the archdiocese.